 I'm sure you've heard a million times that exercise is good for your mental health.
 It reduces stress, anxiety, sleeping problems, and if you can bench enough, money will just start falling into your hands right out of the sky.
 Right?

-While strength training (more accurately referred to as resistance training) isn't an end-all-cure-all, the psychological benefits are very real.
+While regular physical activity isn't an end-all-cure-all, the psychological benefits are very real.
 In fact, studies have found that resistance training can even yield the same results as pharmacological solutions.

 Unfortunately, the number of adults in general engaging in resistance training is quite low.
 Among women, it's even lower.
 According to the American Medical Association, about 80% of adults and adolescents fail to meet physical activity guidelines (2).
 And of course they do!
 We have desk jobs.
 We have children.
 Exercise in the modern world, for a lot of people, is something you have to actively make time for.